micle333/Anti-Borch/README.md

-# Lizuni

-## THIS PROJECT MADE BY STUDENTS FROM MOSCOW AVIATION INSTITUTE TO Fight with dangerous plants using AI model
+## This project made by students of Moscow Aviation Institute to fight with dangerous plants using traihed AI model

-To run this app you need to Have QT Creator
+To run this app you need to have QT Creator

+Or run this command in working directory:

+##
+    python3 main.py

 The main Window of the project:

 ![alt text](00.png)

-App in use:
+### User manual:

+* Firstly "IMPORT FILE" that you want to pocessed

+* Then click "Обработать" button

+* You will see your video in the display with rounded defeated zones

 ![alt text](01.png)

+* When the prosecces will stop you can see your rendered video in the same folder with prefix "_pocessed"